Expert medical and surgical care in Thailand

 Bypass Surgery Cost in Thailand

-CABG in Thailand typically costs between $12,000 and $21,600, depending on the number of grafts, surgical technique, and hospital.
+CABG in Thailand typically costs between $12,000 and $25,000, depending on the number of grafts, surgical technique, and hospital.
 A straightforward triple bypass using on-pump technique sits at the lower end.
-Off-pump, total arterial, or combined valve procedures cost more.
+Off-pump, total arterial, or combined valve procedures cost more, with CABG plus valve repair or replacement reaching the upper end of the range.
 Every quote should itemise surgeon fees, ICU stay, and consumables so you know exactly where the money goes.

 Cost Breakdown